Brlaney/words/md/words/pale.md

 **Audio Reference:** N/A

 ## Definitions:
-- {bc}to seem less important, good, serious, etc., when compared with (something else) *Example:* The afternoon meal {it}paled in comparison to/with{/it} the feast they had later.
+- **:** to seem less important, good, serious, etc., when compared with (something else) *Example:* The afternoon meal *paled in comparison to/with* the feast they had later.

 ## Short Definitions:
 - to seem less important, good, serious, etc., when compared with (something else)